Harish0814/IBM-responsible-content-safety-requirements/core_mvp_client_clarifications.md

 **Open Questions:** Documented

-**Client Clarifications:** Prepared for PM
+**Client Clarifications:** Prepared and shared with PM

 **UX Handoff:** Ready

 **Developer Handoff:** Ready

+**Client Meeting Status:** Client meeting agenda was already finalised; additional BA clarification questions could not be added to the meeting agenda.
+PM has reviewed the situation and confirmed that this is acceptable.

-**Final Client Approval:** Pending clarification responses
+**Final Client Approval:** Pending future clarification where required

 ---

-# 18. BA Status
+## 18. BA Status

-**Status:** CORE MVP DEFINED — PENDING CLIENT CLARIFICATIONS
+**Status: CORE MVP DEFINED — READY FOR PM / UX / DEVELOPER REVIEW**

-The candidate Core MVP is aligned with the Sprint 1 Requirements Baseline and does not introduce requirements outside the approved Bootstrap Restyling scope.
+The candidate Core MVP is aligned with the Sprint 1 Bootstrap Restyling requirements.
+All known requirements, assumptions, acceptance criteria and unresolved questions have been documented.
+The outstanding clarification questions have been communicated to the PM, with the PM confirming that the already-finalised client meeting does not need to be amended.